The Public Fund Management Committee are currently reviewing submitted applications and all students will be notified in due course.

-To be considered for funding, projects must be compatible with the Foundation's vision and funding guidelines that are set by the Public Fund Management Committee and are available for download.
+To be considered for funding, projects must be compatible with the Foundation's vision and funding guidelines that are set by the Public Fund Management Committee.
+This document will be made available for download when funding is announced.

 The Skyrail Rainforest Foundation will continue to support tropical rainforest research and education projects on an ongoing basis.
 If you need further assistance with your application or more information, please contact us on firstname.lastname@example.org

 Students that have received funding from the foundation are required to submit regular progress reports throughout their research.

 This allows the committee the opportunity to keep up to date with the progression of all student projects.

 For students currently completing research projects and that have received funding from the foundation, you are able to download the progress report form as well as the final report form for submission below.